keithkleung/TRGN510_final-project/README.md

   - **Update status 11/3/2020**: *This milestone is ongoing*
   - **Update status 11/12/2020: This milestone is achieved.
 However, more changes will be made to the markdown - especially with the need to account for one covariate.
 I will also attempt the "camera" section of the vignette.**
   - Note: the log-fold-change threshold was changed to 0.1 instead of the default 1.
 This was done in order to detect more signifantly up and down regulated genes.
+  - **Update status 11/17/2020: The camera section has been attempted and completed.
+The tumor grade covariate has also been taken into account in the markdown.**

 ## Deliverable:
 - R Markdown